Yelp/paasta/docs/source/isolation.rst

 """""

 Kubernetes supports disk resource isolation through the use of storage quotas.
-Disk resource is isolated through the use of namespaces - each namespace has a set quota for the total amount of storage that can be requested by the PaaSTA service running in it.
+Disk resource is isolated through the use of namespaces - PaaSTA by default apply storage resource limit for the namespace if none is specified (Note: those limits can be overridden in soaconfigs).